Studying in Australia

 Successful Learning Strategies provides advice and support to enhance your learning, improve your skills and get the most out of your studies

-Technology Support for assistance to access USC networks and troubleshoot problems with logins, passwords, and access to USC systems.
+Technology Support for assistance to access UniSC networks and troubleshoot problems with logins, passwords, and access to UniSC systems.

-You can also stay connected with your USC peers via our Campus Facebook Groups.
+You can also stay connected with your UniSC peers via our Campus Facebook Groups.
 Join your usual campus group to start or join the discussion with other students.

-Search FAQs – the time difference can make it tricky to connect with our Student Central team.
+Search FAQs – If you are offshore, the time difference can make it tricky to connect with our Student Central team.
 If you have a question, search our online knowledge base for answers to commonly asked questions.